 Are you considering hunting with kids for the first time?
 Use these tips to make hunting with kids less stressful for an awesome first hunt.

 Hi friends!
-My name is Chantal and I’m a mom of two, personal trainer, and wife to an avid hunter.
+My name is Chantal and I’m a mom of two and wife to an avid hunter.
+Welcome to my website!

 After coming home from another deer hunt, I decided to sit down and write this post.
 I normally wouldn’t write about hunting with kids (or hunting at all) on the blog.

-But recently, I’ve had a change of heart about what my blog should be about and I now feel like family wellness & bonding is actually an important part of overall health.
+But recently, I’ve had a change of heart about what my blog should include and I now feel like family wellness & bonding is actually an important part of overall health.

 I’ve said it before, but part of being healthy is finding healthy hobbies that exercise your body & mind, as well as nourishing your soul.